tinyprocessing/Shapr3DConverter/README.md

 # Shapr3DConverter - Project Documentation

+🚩 Warning About This Company's Hiring Process 🚩 I completed a 4+ day take-home technical task for this company, only to be ignored for two weeks after submission, despite following up.
+Eventually, they rejected my application without meaningful feedback, showing a complete lack of respect for candidates' time and effort.
+If a company assigns an extensive unpaid task, the least they can do is provide timely updates and proper feedback.
+This experience raises serious red flags about their hiring process and professionalism.
+Engineers, be warned—your time is valuable, and you deserve better. 🚨

 ## Overview
 Shapr3DConverter is an iOS application designed for converting and managing documents in various formats.
 The project follows a structured architecture to maintain modularity, reusability, and scalability.